ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-PosParser.md

 versions of them.

-## Complaints about statistical pos-parsers
+## Complaints about statistical pos-parsers and Stanford's in particular

 So one complaint I have is with accuracy.
+Even on work they are trained on, they reflect probability of words.
+So they become blind to low probability events.
+Like `I ate everything but my dog`.
+The dictionary tells us that `but` is usually a coordinating conjunction, but also rarely a preposition.
+In the sentence above, ML parsers always claim it is a coordinating conjuction, though in fact it is a preposition.
+And you can't parse this sentence correctly if you are wrong about the part of speech.

 Another complaint is speed and memory requirements.
 The simpler of the Stanford parsers is the PCFG one.
 On an Intel i5 2.53 Mhz machine, a 27 word sentence takes 1.5 seconds and 100 Mb.
 ChatScript takes under 10 milliseconds and 50Mb with a full dictionary.
 You can run with a large dictionary in 16Mb for a cellphone.

-And a third complaint is that Stanford's will always return a parse, even if the parse is not reasonable.
+And a fourth complaint is that Stanford's system will always return a parse, even if the parse is not reasonable.
 The parse of _is it on me_? given that it treats on as an adverb instead of a preposition, is garbage and is similar to _is it me_? with an extra adverb tacked on.
 For other sentences it can't say _I find no verb so either this isn't a sentence or something is wrong_.
 It has no way of knowing that maybe it failed when sometimes one clearly could if one knew grammar.

-My fourth complaint, the output is a tree structure, which then needs to be reinterpreted by some other tool.
+My fifth complaint, the output is a tree structure, which then needs to be reinterpreted by some other tool.

-And my fifth complaint is that Stanford's errors are uniformly distributed.
+And my sixth complaint is that Stanford's errors are uniformly distributed.
 It doesn't matter if the sentence is a short one, a first grade sentence, whatever.
 It will make errors in simple sentences as well as complex ones.
 Particularly for chat, simple sentences are more likely, so I would prefer a pos-tagger that was more accurate on easy stuff.

-And my final complaint is that you can't readily fix any Stanford's mistakes.
+And my final complaint is that you can't readily fix an ML tagger's mistakes.
 It has to be trained on a corpus and creating one that will fix issues is hard and not ever done.